 "What We Focus on Most Is Where Our Hearts Will Be"

 Our hearts are the center of everything in our lives.
-Much like the steering wheel of a car, the condition and focus of our hearts determine the direction we go.
-When we drive, we consciously steer away from potholes to avoid damage, we stay on course to reach our destination, and we remain alert to avoid accidents.
-In the same way, the position of our hearts guides us through life.
+Much like a compass, the condition and focus of our hearts determine the direction we take.
+When navigating unfamiliar terrain, we rely on a compass to stay oriented, avoid getting lost, and move steadily toward our intended destination.
+In the same way, the alignment of our hearts guides us through life.

-Whatever we allow into our hearts will influence the decisions we make, the paths we take, and the outcomes we experience—whether good or bad.
+Whatever we allow into our hearts will influence the decisions we make, the paths we choose, and the outcomes we experience—whether good or bad.

 Who (or What) Is on the Throne of Your Heart?